 New Problems in the Age of API Monitoring

-By David O’Neill, and CEO & Co-founder,
+By David O’Neill, CEO & Co-founder, API metrics

 When it comes to API performance, how do you know that the results you are seeing, as a developer or manager, are the same results that your customers are getting as they use the application?
 There have been many improvements in end-user experience, over the past five years, which consumers have very little tolerance for, like latency or query time-outs.
 The explosive growth of public and private APIs, driven by the popularity of mobile applications and the Internet of Things, has created all kinds of new problems though it solved plenty of old ones.
 My business partner and I first came to the U.S. as suppliers for Microsoft.
 We kept finding ourselves in situations where Microsoft users would complain that a particular app was sluggish and the internal teams would keep on insisting that everything was working normally but it was only on their side.
 As we tried to dig deeper to find the source of this problem, we realized that the health and responsiveness of the APIs used were being overlooked throughout the process.